Indigenous peoples in Bolivia: Social protests and political mobilization

-Revolution: 1952
+Revolution of 1952

 Historically Indigenous people in Bolivia suffered many years of marginalization and a lack of representation.
 However, the late 20th century saw a surge of political and social mobilization in Indigenous communities.
 The 1952 Bolivian National Revolution that liberated Bolivians and gave Indigenous peoples citizenship still gave little political representation to Indigenous communities.
 It was in the 1960s and 1970s that social movements such as the Kataraista movement began to also include Indigenous concerns.
 The Katarista movement, consisting of the Aymara communities of La Paz and the Altiplano, attempted to mobilize the Indigenous community and pursue an Indigenous political identity through mainstream politics and life.
 Although the Katarista movement failed to create a national political party, the movement influenced many peasant unions such as the Confederación Sindical Única de Trabajadores Campesinos de Bolivia (Unified Syndical Confederation of Peasant Workers of Bolivia).
 The Katarista movement of the 1970s and 1980s died out by the end of the decade; however, many of the same concerns rose again in the 1990s.